novalagung/learndevops/en/kubernetes-minikube-deployment-service-horizontal-autoscale.md

 - The pod spec (within deployment object) defined with only one container.
 - The container is `hello-world` and the image will be pulled from Docker Hub.
 - During the container build, port and instance ID specified.
 The port specifically used by the webserver within the container.
 - The web server listens to the port `8081` and it is exposed.
-Meaning we will be able to access the webserver from outside the particular port but within the cluster.
+Meaning we will be able to access the web server from outside the particular port but within the cluster.

 Now, apply the config using the command below.